SabareeshNv/the-thought-explorer/src/content/blog/diwali-celebration-in-india.md

 ---
-title: "First post"
+title: "Diwali Celebration in India"
 summary: "Lorem ipsum dolor sit amet"
 pubDate: "2023-01-22"
-image: { src: "/images/6.jpg", alt: "A picture of a coder" }
+image: { src: "/images/6.jpg", alt: "A picture of a diwali light" }
-category: "Opinion"
+category: "Festival"
 ---

 One morning, when Gregor Samsa woke from troubled dreams, he found himself *transformed* in his bed into a horrible  [vermin](http://en.wikipedia.org/wiki/Vermin "Wikipedia Vermin").
 He lay on his armour-like back, and if he lifted his head a little he could see his brown belly, slightly domed and divided by arches into stiff sections.
 The bedding was hardly able to cover **strong** it and seemed ready to slide off any moment.
 His many legs, pitifully thin compared with the size of the rest of him, link waved abouthelplessly as he looked. <cite>“What's happened to me?”</cite> he thought.
 It wasn't a dream.
 His room, a proper human room although a little too small, lay peacefully between its four familiar walls.